Brad Self is accustomed to dealing with significant changes.

 That task has been made more challenging by the current COVID-19 pandemic that has severely impacted countries around the world, especially North America.
 The Mammoth last played on March 8, during a 10-8 victory against the Rochester Knighthawks.
-With the remainder of the regular season canceled and uncertainty around the playoffs, Self acknowledges the challenge ahead.
+With the remainder of the 2019-20 NLL season canceled, Self acknowledges the challenge ahead.

-“We’re still hopeful that we can play in the playoffs,” he said.
-“It’s stressful, but obviously big picture, this is bigger than sports.
+“We’re hopeful that we’re able to pick up the upcoming season in the fall and hit the ground running,” he said.
+“It’s stressful, but obviously learning from the big picture, this is bigger than sports.
 At the same time, however, this is what we do for a living.”

-Self sat down with ColoradoMammoth.com to discuss several topics, including adjusting to a new work environment in a COVID-19 reality, players he’s been impressed with and how he’s been able to scout during this period.
+Self sat down with ColoradoMammoth.com to discuss several topics, including adjusting to an altered work environment in a COVID-19 reality, players he’s been impressed with and how he’s been able to scout during this period.
 Here are his thoughts:

 [Editor’s note: Responses have been edited for brevity and clarity purposes.]